philsinatra/IDM222/instructor_materials/IDM222-02-CSS.md

 }
 ```

 ^ The _@keyframes_ selector rule illustrates one way that the keyframes can be defined.
 You use the _from_ group to set the properties for the first frame and the _to_ group to set the properties for the last frame.
 The browser fills in the "in-between" frames for you.
 This is known as _tweening_.
-Let's build our example. (_week2/05-animation-fade.html_)
+Let's build our example. (_02/05-animation-fade.html_)

 ---

-## CSS Animations
+## CSS Animation Keyframes

 ```css
 @keyframes myAnimation {